AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/examine-source-code/index.md

 ### appd_prop_table

-[appd.c](https://github.com/AylaNetworks/device_linux_public/blob/c102d2dd7fc31386ca2686099bb31fb4ddae8c38/app/appd/appd.c) defines <code>appd_prop_table</code>, an array of <code>prop</code> structures, one for each property maintained by the host app, properties that are represented by the digital twin in the Ayla Cloud corresponding to this device.
+[appd.c](https://github.com/AylaNetworks/device_linux_public/blob/c102d2dd7fc31386ca2686099bb31fb4ddae8c38/app/appd/appd.c) defines <code>appd_prop_table</code>, an array of <code>prop</code> structures, one for each property maintained by the host app, properties that are represented by the digital twin corresponding to this device in the Ayla Cloud.

 <pre>
 static struct prop appd_prop_table[] = {